Cherry trees and apple trees and magnolias are covered with blossoms. Migratory birds are busy courting and building nests.

 Flu-related deaths in the Blake family

-According to the Washington Post, four memers of the Calvert County family stricken by flu complications had the same H3N2 strain of the influenza A virus, Maryland health officials said Friday.
+According to the Washington Post, Maryland health officials found that four members of the Calvert County family had the same H3N2 strain of the influenza A virus.

 Lou Ruth Blake, 81, died at home March 1, and two of her children, Lowell, 58, and Vanessa, 56, who had cared for her, were hospitalized March 4 and died the next day.